navikt/tms-common-lib/metrics/README.md

 ```

 ### Using micrometer library
-Installation with micrometer has two extra config-options :
+Installation with micrometer has two extra config-options:

 `installMicrometricsPlugin`
 Perform installation of the Micrometer plugin, defaults to false.
 should be true ONLY IF Micrometer is not already installed